Beelzebub (manga)

 Beelzebub (べるぜバブ, Beruzebabu) is a Japanese manga series written and illustrated by Ryuhei Tamura.
 It is the story about a first year student at a school for juvenile delinquents.
 It was first published in 2008 as a one-shot in Shueisha's Weekly Shōnen Jump, subsequently winning the fourth Gold Future Cup.
-The manga was then serialized in the same magazine, from February 2009 to February 2014, and then transferred to Jump Next!! as Beelzebub: Bangai-hen, where it ran from May 2014 to March 2015.
+The manga was serialized in the same magazine from February 2009 to February 2014.
+A spin-off series, Beelzebub: Bangai-hen, was serialized in Jump Next! from May 2014 to March 2015.
+The overall series's chapters were collected in 28 tankōbon volumes.

-The Pierrot+ studio produced an original video animation (OVA) adaptation, which premiered at the Jump Super Anime Tour in October 2010.
-This was followed by a 60-episode anime television series, which aired between January 2011 and March 2012.
+An original video animation (OVA) adaptation, produced by Pierrot+, premiered at the Jump Super Anime Tour in October 2010.
+A 60-episode anime television series adaptation, produced by the same studio, aired between January 2011 and March 2012.